pmichaeljones/mikamai_colloquio/readme.md

 https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/

 Regarding CSS, I've been using Bootstrap and Zurb Foundation from the start.
-I can, if needed, write decent CSS, but I prefer to leave design up to designer and backend up to backend.
+I can, if needed, write decent CSS.
+It's just not one of my areas of interest.